michimoser/bp4dsm.github.io/bp.md

 ID-2
 ##Define domain scope
 Define the appropriate domain scope of your solution.
-The scope of a DSM solution should be closley alined with business needs.
+The scope of a DSM solution should be closely alined with business needs.
 ID-3
 ##Identify DSL usage
 The early identification of language usage will have strong influence on language concepts.
-Precisly identify and describe usage of a domain specific language.
+Precisely identify and describe usage of a domain specific language.
 Usages of a DSL in real world production scenarios are an important source of knowledge to support decisions in language design and implementation.
 ID-135
 ##Use end-user personas
 The specification of needs of end-users in form of personas helps to reduce the distance to potential end-users.
 The use of personas are